marcosX43/DevOps_Assesment/README.md

 - Git

 ### Step 1: Provision the EKS Cluster and CI/CD Pipeline
+Run the following commands to initialize and apply the Terraform scripts:
 ```sh
 cd terraform
 terraform init
 terraform apply
 ```

-### Deploy the Application
+### Step 2: Deploy the Application
-- Once the terraform script provision the resources successfully, it will automatically deploy the application
+- Upon successful provisioning of resources via Terraform, the application will be deployed automatically.
-- For the manual deployment, Please use the following command
+- To deploy the application manually, execute the following command:
 ```sh
 cd temp-api-chart
 helm install temp-api ./ --namespace default
 ```

-### Step 3: CI/CD Pipeline
+### Step 3: CI/CD Pipeline Configuration
+- AWS CodePipeline is used for automating deployments.
-- For Configuring the CI/CD Pipeline I have used AWS CodePipeline.
-Whenever the code pushed to `main` branch, It will deploy the latest changes,
+- Whenever code is pushed to the `main` branch, the latest changes will be deployed automatically.